kashi-iiitb/CppND-Capstone-Snake-Game/README.md

 Snake initially starts with length 1 and higher speed and gradually speed keeps decreasing as the snake length increases.
 This helps to increase the user confidence to play the game and player doesn't feel frustrated/anxious.
 Instead, at the end of the game the player feels an emotion of accomplishment.
 To make the game a bit more challenging I have introduced a RED food, if snake eats it, snake speed will increase.
 User needs to avoid the RED food.

+## Features added to Snake Game:
+1. multiple food items for Snake to eat: Eating Yellow food increases the length and reduces the Snake speed.
+2. Speed Increase (Red food): Eating Red food increases the Snake speed.
+User needs to avoid the Red food.
+3. Added functionality to store Highest score and Name of that user to the file.

+## Loop, Functions, I/O:
+1. Reads the user name at the console and from the input filestream
+2. stores the user name and score to the file if score is highest

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)